‹ Back to New at Amity Blog

 2. Not Engaging with the Responses

 If you don’t take time to listen to the questions with the answers you receive, you may miss out on learning.
-Always listen actively and ask for follow-up questions.
-It sets respect for the person answering and encourages the conversation.
+Always listen actively and ask for respect for the person answering and encourage the conversation.

 Some statements masquerading as questions, which confuses people.
 For example, “Don’t you think we should change the strategy?” is more of an opinion than a question.
 Be sure your questions are clear and open-ended.